Glenn Ashby

 Glenn Thomas Ashby (born 1 September 1977) is an Australian sailor from Strathfieldsaye, a suburb of Bendigo, Victoria.
 He is a multiple multihull world champion.

-He has been part of Team New Zealand as the wing trimmer for the 2013 America's Cup, the skipper of the 2017 America's Cup winners, Emirates Team New Zealand. and the mainsail trimmer for the 2021 America's Cup.
+Background

 Ashby grew up sailing with his brother and sister at Bendigo Yacht Club.
 Learning in a Northbridge Junior at around seven, his dad later took him on a Sabre.
 In 1996 at 18, Glenn went overseas for the first time in his life.
 Competing at the A-Class Worlds in Spain against 86 others, he won.
+He was an Australian Institute of Sport scholarship holder.